snake-345/VersionOneEnhancements/README.md

 4. Profit

 ## Safari extension
 Sorry safari extension you may install only manually, because for publish to extensions.apple.com i need apple developer account which costs 100$ in year.
-It free extension and i not want pay 100$ in year)
+It's free extension and i not want pay 100$ in year)

 ### How install manually to safari
 1. Go to Safari preferences